bluenote-1577/skani/README.md

 skani uses an approximate mapping method without base-level alignment to get ANI.
 It is magnitudes faster than BLAST based methods and almost as accurate. skani offers:

 1. **Accurate ANI calculations for MAGs**. skani is accurate for incomplete and medium-quality metagenome-assembled genomes (MAGs).
-Sketching methods (e.g. Mash), which may underestimate ANI for incomplete MAGs.
+Pure sketching methods (e.g. Mash) may underestimate ANI for incomplete MAGs.

-2. **Aligned fraction results**. skani outputs the fraction of genome aligned, whereas sketching methods do not.
+2. **Aligned fraction results**. skani outputs the fraction of genome aligned, whereas pure k-mer based methods do not.

 3. **Fast computations**.
 Indexing/sketching is ~ 3x faster than Mash, and querying is about 25x faster than FastANI (but slower than Mash).